jdalefoskey/Team-Profile-Generator/README.md

   > From the command line prompt you will run the following commands within the project directory folder.

-  ### Installation
+  ### Installatio.
   ---
-  > To get started you need to istall dependancies, from root folder type the following in the terminal window
+  > To get started you need to istall dependancies with the first command, then start the application with the second command.
+From root folder type the following in the terminal window

   ```
         npm install - A